Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Related Works

 \section{Related Works}

-\textbf{Offline RL.}\quad Offline RL \cite{fujimoto2019off} leverages a fully offline dataset to perform policy optimization and value function learning, avoiding explicit interaction with the environment.
-To overcome the notorious distribution shift and the induced value overestimation issues, prior works adopt methods based on policy regularization \cite{fujimoto2019off, kumar2019stabilizing, fujimoto2021minimalist}, value penalty \cite{wu2019behavior, kumar2020conservative} and sequence modeling \cite{chen2021decision, janner2021offline}.
-While these methods have demonstrated promising performance on a single task, their generalization performance to the unknown remains limited \cite{ghosh2021generalization}.
-Our work follows the offline RL setting, attempting to adopt meta-learning techniques to improve the generalization performance.

-\textbf{Meta RL.}\quad Meta RL has emerged as an enticing avenue for effectively adapting to unknown environments \cite{finn2017model}.
-Unlike traditional gradient-based meta RL methods \cite{finn2017model, mitchell2021offline}, context-based meta RL methods demonstrate superior advantages in both sample efficiency and asymptotic performance \cite{rakelly2019efficient, zintgraf2019varibad, li2024towards}.
-Our work delves into this promising domain to advance the capabilities of context-based meta RL further.

-\textbf{Context-based Offline Meta RL.}\quad As the marriage between context-based meta RL and offline RL, COMRL combines the merits of both sides.
-Specifically, COMRL methods \cite{li2020focal, yuan2022robust, gao2024context, li2024towards} leverage the offline dataset to train a context encoder to learn robust task representations, and then pass the representation to the policy and value function as input.
-At test time, COMRL methods leverage the generalization ability of learned task representation to perform meta-adaptation.
-Acknowledging the theoretical insights from \cite{li2024towards}, many prior COMRL works \cite{li2020focal, yuan2022robust, gao2024context, li2024towards} predominantly rely on the intuition that maximizing $I(Z;M)$ can lead to performance improvements.
-Though achieving attractive results, the theoretical justification of performance improvement for such intuition has been lacking.
-We introduce the return discrepancy scheme \cite{janner2019trust} into the COMRL setting to provide a feasible explanation.
-However, after scrutinizing this optimization process, we further find that it ignores the impacts of task representation shift, which may lead to performance improvement collapse.
-Centered around this motivation, our work aims to present a theoretical framework that reins the task representation shift.
+\textbf{Context-Based Offline Meta RL.}\quad As the marriage between context-based meta RL and offline RL, COMRL combines the merits of both sides.
+Specifically, COMRL methods~\citep{li2020focal, yuan2022robust, gao2024context, li2024towards} leverage the offline dataset to train a context encoder to learn robust task representations, and then pass the representation to the policy and value function as input.
+At test time, COMRL methods leverage the generalization ability of the learned context encoder to perform meta-adaptation.
+According to the theoretical insights from~\citep{li2024towards}, prior COMRL works~\citep{li2020focal, yuan2022robust, gao2024context, li2024towards} mainly focus on designing a context encoder learning algorithm to better approximate $I(Z;M)$.
+However, our work turns the focus to refining the condition of monotonic performance improvements based on a given context encoder learning algorithm. \hai{Centering} around this motivation, we identify a new issue called task representation shift, which is ignored by the previous COMRL endeavors.